Personal Preparation

 Money

-The local currency is "Nuevo Sol".
-The current exchange rate is 3.78 PEN to US $1 (
+The local currency is the "Sol."
+The current exchange rate is

-US dollars are accepted in most large hotels, tourist restaurants, in some pharmacies and supermarkets.
-It is difficult to change currencies other than the US dollar or Euro.
-We recommend you change your currencies in banks or certified exchange locations rather than on-the-street money changers.
+US dollars are accepted in many large hotels, tourist restaurants.
+However, it can be challenging to exchange currencies other than US dollars or Euros.
+We recommend changing your money at banks or certified exchange locations rather than using street money changers.

 Weather